Grocery Inflation: How to Retain Customers in Challenging Times

-And this year, as we thought we were turning a corner, the Russian invasion of Ukraine has led to restricted imports of gasoline, grains, cooking oil and potash.
-The fallout has included shortages of staple products, which has put upward pressure on those prices, astronomical gas prices, which have increased transportation costs for all goods, and fertilizer shortages, which could result in lower agricultural yields in future.
+And this year, as we thought we were turning a corner, the Russian invasion of Ukraine has led to restricted imports of gasoline, grains, cooking oil, and potash.
+The fallout has included shortages of staple products, which have put upward pressure on those prices, astronomical gas prices, which have increased transportation costs for all goods, and fertilizer shortages, which could result in lower agricultural yields in the future.

 As a result, the Consumer Price Index (CPI) was 8.3% for the year ended April 2022, with prices for food at home up an astonishing 10.8%.
 We haven’t seen inflation at these levels since 1980.
 Wheat prices are up 21%.
 Barley is up 33%.
 And with fertilizers up as much as 40% and gasoline hitting $5 a gallon ($7 in some states), the upward movement of food prices is likely to continue.

 To compound the issue, wages aren’t keeping pace.
 A survey from the US Bureau of Labor Statistics found that wages increased by 4.5% in 2021.